 And who doesn't love a cupcake?!
 It seems everyone does, probably because they're like a party in the palm of your hand.
 They can be passed around at parties, no knife required.
 Plus, one cupcake is the perfect gift to lift someone's spirits.
 The English refer to them as fairy cakes.
 Pretty accurate and sweet, we think, and we love having fun with our food.
 And we know how people somehow get really excited at the sight of miniature food.

 Join in our little cupcake making party where you'll learn from the baking pros and go home with our Zingerman's Bakehouse cake, buttercream, and fondant recipes.
 Together we'll do a little baking and a lot of decorating, as you create your own tasty and cute-as-a-button cakes.
 First, you'll bake our moist and scrumptious recipe for vanilla buttermilk cake.
 Next, we'll demonstrate how we make our fluffy vanilla Swiss buttercream with a whipped egg white and sugar meringue.
-Then, we'll show you different ways to use both vanilla Swiss buttercream and dark chocolate French buttercream for piping on top to cover your freshly baked cupcakes.
+Then, we'll show you different ways to use both vanilla Swiss buttercream and chocolate buttercream for piping on top to cover your freshly baked cupcakes.

 And the fun really starts when you use our made-from-scratch fondant (ours is really delicious—we promise!) to decorate what you've made.
 This fondant tastes like sweet vanilla, melts in your mouth, and opens up a world of decorating possibilities.
 You'll have plenty of time to let the creativity flow onto your cupcakes as you create your own designs and make your own shapes.
 We think you'll be eager to show off your cake art to your friends, family, or coworkers when you're done with class.
 Watch as everyone gobbles them up like kids in a candy store or a cupcake shop as it were.
 Like all our cakes at Zingerman's Bakehouse, we believe in cupcakes that taste as good as they look.
 So be sure to enjoy your cakes responsibly, at room temperature for maximum flavor and ideal texture.